 If English is not your native language, you will need to submit TOEFL, IELTS, or CAE scores unless you earned a bachelor’s degree or higher from a formally-recognized/accredited university where the institution’s sole language of instruction and examination was English.
 Test scores should be submitted with your application; the University of Denver TOEFL score code is 4842.

-We require a minimum TOEFL iBT score of 94, TOEFL (paper-based) score of 587, IELTS score of 7.0 or CAE score of 185.
-Those receiving less than these suggested scores will only be admitted under special consideration for outstanding work experience, additional evidence of language ability, or exceptional academic performance.
+We require a minimum TOEFL iBT score of 80, IELTS score of 6.5, CAE score of 185 or Duolingo score of 115.
 The Daniels College of Business does not offer conditional admission.

 International applicants are required to provide additional documents in order to receive immigration materials from the University of Denver.
 These items are not required until after an applicant is offered admission but submitting them with your application can expedite the visa process.
 Visa documents will not be processed until an enrollment deposit is received after the time of admission.